 Roman C Luth, Course Facilitator and Advisor

-Mr Roman C Luth has more than twenty three years of experience in the field of logistics in Asia Pacific.
+Mr Roman C Luth has more than thirty years of experience in the field of logistics in Asia Pacific.

 He started his career in Asia in the chemical warehouse operation in 1991 and in 1996 he co-founded an Asian Chemical Logistics company concentrating on regional distribution of hazardous chemicals for MNCs.

-He further is a member of the SCIC Logistics and Distribution sub-committee and has held the position of chairman for this committee for some years and continues to be a member of the Working Group for supply-chain-security under Spring Singapore, the Singapore Standardization Body.
+For several years he was a member of the SCIC Logistics and Distribution sub-committee and also held the position of chairman for this committee.
+Other engagements included the activity as a member of the Working Group for supply-chain-security under Spring Singapore, the Singapore Standardization Body.